florioux/tier2-proxy/README.md

 - SNI and target domain
 - Whether mTLS was attempted and succeeded or failed
 - Certificate details and request/response status

-## Summary

-The Tier 2 outbound proxy acts as a compliance and connectivity enabler within the SIMPL Open agent architecture.
-It bridges the gap between dataspace trust requirements and the practical realities of legacy or externally developed systems.
-By supporting passive interception and credential-aware forwarding, it provides a pathway for agent-to-agent communication even in constrained deployment contexts.

 ## Performance Considerations